The fortress town - Mythical Greece

 - Professional and local English speaking tour leader for the entire journey

-- Transportation – Tours of the program with luxury air-conditioned vehicle and free wifi
+- Transportation – Tours of the program with a luxury air-conditioned vehicle and free wifi

-- Entrance fees to archaeological sites and museums
+- Entrance fees to all the archaeological sites and museums

 - All transfers as per itinerary